-We decided to pay a visit to the OLIVER MORAGUES vineyard (OM) and to CAN MAJORAL.
+We decided to pay a visit to the OLIVER MORAGUES vineyard (OM) and CAN MAJORAL.

-A short 20 minute drive from Palma, the OM vineyard includes an impressive old Mallorquin villa, dating back to 1229.
-The villa has been under the ownership of the Oliver Moragues family since 1511 and over the years various renovations and extensions have occurred, the latest one being to adapt the villa in order to accommodate paying guests.
+A short 20-minute drive from Palma, the OM vineyard includes an impressive old Mallorquin villa, dating back to 1229.
+The villa has been under the ownership of the Oliver Moragues family since 1511 and over the years various renovations and extensions have occurred, the latest one being to adapt the villa to accommodate paying guests.

 Carlos, who spent time showing us around, likes to call the villa a farm that they share with people who are happy to pay them to stay for a few nights.
 The villa is surrounded by vegetable plots where anyone can take whatever they may need to cook themselves a meal.
 Guests are also given the freedom to roam around the house, which is not something you find in many guest houses.
 The surrounding area is very peaceful and the vines grow at the same tranquil pace that you breathe.

-Treated with no chemicals at all, the vines are nurtured with love and care by a true romantic of wine making.
+Treated with no chemicals at all, the vines are nurtured with love and care by a true romantic of winemaking.
 Carlos is the creator of OM wines and is very proud to show us the vines.
 He is also incredibly expressive when he explains how his wines are made.
-For him, the only way to create a great wine is by making sure you have the best quality grapes and in order to achieve this you must put your heart, soul, knowledge and passion into the product.
+For him, the only way to create a great wine is by making sure you have the best quality grapes and to achieve this you must put your heart, soul, knowledge, and passion into the product.
 This is exactly what we can taste and appreciate in their wines.